Gageperrin/it-notes/it-topics/cissp.md

 Privacy also falls under legal scope.
 Privacy is the state or condition of being free from being observed or disturbed by other people.
 This can include Personally Identifiable Information (PII), Personal Health Information (PHI), Sensitive Personal Information (SPI), and Personal Cardholder Information (PCI).
 These combined with IP are sensitive data.

+Federal U.S. Privacy laws include:
+* Electronic Communications Privacy Act of 1986 - A crime to invade the electronic privacy of an individual
+* Communications Assistance for Law Enforcement Act (CALEA) of 1994 - Requires all communications carriers to support wiretaps for law enforcement
+* Economic Espionage Act of 1996 - Extends the definition fo property to proprietary economic information
+* Health Insurance Portability and Accountability Act of 1996 (HIPAA) - Governs health insurance, health maintenance organizations (HMO's) and rights of individuals
+* Health Information Technology for Economic and Clinical Health Act of 2009 (HITECH) - Updates HIPAA and was implemented in the HIPAA Omnibus Rule of 2013
+* Children's Online Privacy Protection Act of 1998 - Protects children by requiring websites to include a privacy notice and have parental consent for data collection for children under the age of 13.
+* Gramm-Leach-Biley Act of 1999 - Relaxed regulations between financial institutions with information security stipulations
+* USA PATRIOT Act of 2001 - Broadened power of law enforcement to get blanket authorization to wire tap an individual
+* Family Educational Rights and Privacy Act (FERPA) - Protection of educational information and allows disclosure to parents/students
+* Identity Theft and Assumption Deterrence Act of 1998 - Identity theft is a crime against the victim, before it was merely defrauded creditors.

+The EU has its own laws around privacy:
+* The European Union Data Protection Directive of 1995 (DPD) required that all processing of personal data is done by either consent, contract, or legal obligation.
+* General Data Protection Regulation of 2016 (GDPR) is a single set of rules that applies to all EU member states.
+Each state has a Supervisory Authority (SA) to hear and investigate complaints.
+Data subjects have the right to lodge a complaint with a SA.
+There are seven principles that describe lawful processing of personal data: lawfulness, purpose limitation, data minimization, accuracy, storage limitation, integrity and confidentiality, and lastly accountability.
+GDPR also stipulates that privacy breaches must be reported within 72 hours.

+Canada's primary privacy law is the Personal Information Protection and Electronic Documents Act (PIPEDA) which clearly delineates PII.

+California has the most famous state-level law with the California Consumer Privacy Act of 2018 (CCPA) modeled after GDPR.

 Personal data may include direct or indirect identifiers.
 Direct identifiers are unique identifiers for an individual (phone number, SSN) while indirect identifiers may be used to narrow the scope of identification (age, zip code).

 Privacy policies are required to speak to how: